Terms of Service for Actions on Google

 Thank you for using Actions on Google, a platform that lets you integrate your services with Google's assistive products and services ("Actions on Google").

 (A) By accessing or using Actions on Google, you are agreeing to the Google APIs Terms of Service at https://developers.google.com/terms/ (or such other URL as Google may provide) and these Actions on Google Additional Terms (the "Actions Additional Terms").

-(B) Additionally, you may have access to certain Firebase tools.
+(B) Additionally, you may have access to certain Firebase tools or Google Maps Platform.
 Any use of Firebase is subject to the Firebase Terms of Service.
 Any use of Google Maps Platform is subject to the Google Maps Platform Terms of Service.

 (C) Collectively, we refer to the Google APIs Terms of Service, these Actions Additional Terms, any other applicable terms listed in Section 1.1 (Incorporation by Reference), any accompanying API documentation, and any applicable policies and guidelines as the "Terms."
 You agree to comply with the Terms and that the Terms control your relationship with us.

 (D) We may refer to "Google" as "we", "our", or "us" in the Terms.
 Google may use its affiliates in connection with the performance of its obligations and exercise of its rights under these Terms.

 (E) The Terms apply to you, your agents, the service provider(s) you work with, and both your and their employees, representatives, agents, and suppliers (collectively "you").

 1.1 Incorporation by Reference.
 To the extent applicable, the following terms are incorporated by reference into these Terms: